-The Garrett ATX was introduced by Garrett Electronics in 2013.
+The Garrett ATX was introduced by Garrett Electronics in 2013 and is still in production.
 It is a pulse induction metal detector waterproof to ten feet.
 It is unique in that it is one of the few metal detectors retailed to the general public in a housing developed for military applications.
 Garrett makes a military land mine detector called the Recon Pro AML-1000.
-It was developed and marketed after the Garrett Infinium, the only underwater ground balancing pulse induction (GBPI) metal detector made by a major manufacturer.
+It was developed and marketed after the Garrett Infinium, the only underwater ground balancing pulse induction (GBPI) metal detector made by a major manufacturer at the time.
 The Recon is notable for the waterproof telescoping compact design with hidden coil cables.
 The new ATX is a highly refined detector combining the best of the Garrett Infinium and Garrett Recon AML-1000 into a single package.
 The actual housing is almost identical to that used by the AML-1000.
 The electronics has attributes from both detectors.
 It is a considerable improvement over the much older Infinium electronically and folds into a remarkably small package without disassembly.

 I was one of the first individuals to obtain a Garrett ATX when they came out as I had been waiting for a new waterproof ground balancing pulse induction metal detector ever since the Infinium came out over ten years ago.
 I honestly was a bit surprised Garrett came out with a second generation waterproof GBPI before the competition has released any at all.
 Ground balancing PI detectors have the ability to work in a combination of salt water and black sand/hot rock environments in unique ways.
 VLF and even standard non-ground balancing PI detectors suffer under these extreme conditions.
 The Infinium showed me what might be possible in Hawaii but it suffered from issues common in first generation detectors.
 There was room for improvement, and I am hoping the ATX addresses the electromagnetic interference (EMI) and salt water instability problems that plagued the Infinium.